 The classic sites such as the Royal Mile, Edinburgh Castle, Museum of Scotland, Arthur’s Seat and Calton Hill are must-sees, however, as a history-lover, foodie, and keen walker, I have uncovered some special places that I like to recommend to visitors to Edinburgh.

-Here’s my suggestions for alternative historical sights, pubs, and lovely walks that might not always make it into the top ten lists (but deserve to!) …
+Here are my suggestions for alternative historical sights, pubs, and lovely walks that might not always make it into the top ten lists (but deserve to!) …

 Three miles south of the city you will find Edinburgh’s ‘other castle’.
 Much less crowded than Edinburgh Castle – 14th century Craigmillar Castle provides stunning views of Arthur’s Seat and Edinburgh Castle itself.
 Here, you are free to wander through dungeons, the Laird’s Hall and the kitchens, and climb narrow stone steps to admire the spectacular view from the castle ramparts.